imkeke/autopromo/README.md

 # image map tool

-A tool for generating image mpa pages.
+A tool for generating image map pages.